-I. Officeplace Activities and Conduct
+I. Employment Activities

 - 1. The Cooperative is an equal opportunity employer.
 The Cooperative recruits, employs, and compensates without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, disability, ancestry, or veteran status. - 2.
-The Cooperative will not permit or tolerate discrimination, harassment, or violence of any kind.
-All Directors and employees will uphold human rights in all of their professional endeavors and commit to creating and maintaining a safe and equitable workplace.
-Instances of discrimination, violence, and harassment should be reported in accordance with this or other applicable policies.
+The Cooperative will not permit or tolerate discrimination of any kind.
+All Directors and employees will uphold human rights in all of their professional endeavors and commit to a safe workplace free of violence and harassment.

-Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 10/20/21 Last Reviewed: 10/20/21 Page 8 of 10
+Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 6/16/21 Last Reviewed: 6/16/21 Page 8 of 10